March 15, 2021

 Our faculty and students have been remarkably resilient and creative in facing online and hybrid modes of teaching and learning.
 Research has by no means halted.
 This newsletter provides some stories and links on the work that Social Sciences faculty and students are engaged in.
 An important part of the work we do focuses on equality, inequity and diversity.
 Over a third of our faculty have a research focus in these areas, and many of them offer research opportunities for undergraduates.
 We are committed to providing equal access to participate in course-related research and experiential opportunities for all students.
 Funding is available to low-resourced undergraduate and graduate students for travel and other associated expenses.
 The Social Sciences Access and Opportunity Fund, which is the focus of the School’s 24HR Challenge taking place on Thursday, March 25, is just one of many powerful opportunities for you to support the school financially.

 You can also lend your experience and expertise and provide guidance to students who are seeking career advice and connections within a profession, industry or organization.
 Consider Rice students when you are seeking interns, developing research initiatives and hiring new professionals for your organization.
 You are providing tremendous value to Rice students when you share your expertise and professional networks.

 As members of the Rice Social Sciences community, you are an important part of both our past and our future.
 We are proud of our School’s accomplishments and our commitment to connecting our teaching and research with policy for the betterment of society.
 Much of this could not happen without the generosity of Rice donors and volunteers who advance research, student experiences and the facilities, such as the new Kraft Hall, that allow us to do our best work.
-I hope you find the compendium of highlights from this year of interest, and I thank you for your support of Social Sciences at Rice.
+I hope you find the highlights in this newsletter to be of interest, and I thank you for your support of Social Sciences at Rice.

 Interim Dean of Social Sciences